h5bp/html5-boilerplate/README.md

 ## Documentation

-Take a look at the [documentation table of contents](dist/doc/TOC.md).
+[documentation table of contents](dist/doc/TOC.md).
 This documentation is bundled with the project which makes it available for offline reading and provides a useful starting point for any documentation you want to write about your project.

 ## Contributing